ashwini688/SafetyRing-Public/PRIVACY_POLICY.md

 1. 🔒 The Golden Rule: We Do Not Store Your Data

-SafetyRing is a serverless application.
+MySafetyRing is a serverless application.
 We do not run cloud servers, require accounts, or collect and store your personal data.

 No cloud & no accounts.